 - Smoking or drinking more

 How Can I Deal With Stress?

-Set aside a couple of times a week where you focus on yourself and don’t think about work and do something that you enjoy.
+Have some ‘me time’.
+Set aside a couple of times a week where you focus on yourself.
+Don’t feel guilty for putting yourself first and do something that you enjoy.

+Connect with people.
 Talk to your friends and family about how you are feeling.
-If you are really finding it hard to mange your feelings of stress then speak to a health care professional.
+If you are really finding it hard to manage your feelings of stress then speak to a health care professional.